eryksiejka47/K-Spice-API-Yggdrasil/README.md

 ![cmd](images/path_projects.png)

-Just remember to specify in **K-Spice Sim Explorer** which folder you’re using to store your projects.
+Just remember to specify in **K-Spice Sim Explorer** which folder you’re using to store your projects:

 ![cmd](images/k_spice_start.png)